Friday, March 27, 2026

 It’s not enough to expect case handlers to remember every possible vulnerability adjustment in the moment, especially if they aren’t frequently exposed to these types of complaints.

-Leaders can help by making sure common support options are built into the process itself.
+Leaders can help by making sure practical support options are built into the process itself.
 This includes communication channel choices, accessible formats, plain language prompts, written summaries after key calls, and clear ways to record when a trusted third party is involved.

-When these adjustments are built into workflows, templates, QA checks, and management reviews, firms are less likely to rely on individual judgement alone.
-This improves consistency, strengthens the audit trail, and makes it easier to evidence fair treatment later.
+When these adjustments are built into workflows, templates, QA checks and management reviews, firms are less likely to rely on individual judgement alone.
+This improves consistency, strengthens the audit trail and makes it easier to evidence fair treatment later.

 This means capturing measurable and comparable data.